Sima061997/simple-js-app/README.md

 # PokeDex JS App
  Building a Pokedex App was the project of CareerFoundry Introduction to Javascript section for Full Stack Developer Course.
  The aim of the task was to be able to load the data of Pokemons from an external source(https://pokeapi.co/api/v2/pokemon) and return it to the user.
- The App is build by using following technology:
+ The App is build by using following tools:
 - HTML
 - CSS
 - Bootstrap Library